 Our Motorhome Route in France

 There are a number of ways of crossing the channel; quickly via the Dover-Calais ferry or Folkstone-Calais tunnel.
 The tunnel is probably the quickest and most regular but as with the ferries, the queue can be horrendous in peak season and at peak times.

 There are longer (and more expensive) crossings from Portsmouth, Poole and Plymouth to France and Spain, which should also be considered.
 You may find that the added ferry costs are covered by the savings in fuel, tolls and less driving time.

-How to Tour France in a Motorhome - What to See & Do
+What to See & Do in France

 From Calais we headed south to our first major stop at Dijon, a small and beautifully formed, architecturally diverse city, famous for mustard.
 Make sure to visit a mustard shop and sample some of the different types.

 Follow the Owl’s Trails (details from the Office de Tourisme) which will take you past all the major landmarks and stop for a glass or red en route.

 Dijon is in Burgundy, one of the famous wine growing regions in France and there are a number of notable vineyards close by, do a tour and tasting if you can.

 Jura and Wine!